hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

 Typically the viewport is handled automatically by DPG.
-The viewport needs to be explicitly created to be customized for taskbar icons, custom sizing, decorators.
+The viewport needs to be explicitly created to be customized for taskbar icons, custom sizing, decorators, etc.

 Lets go back and revisit the first app but create the viewport explicitly and give it a new title and size.